My Research and Teaching

 I also supervised final-year research projects and dissertations, and was a personal advisor and tutor for a substantial number of students.
 The feedback I received from students on my teaching was always overwhelmingly positive, and in 2009 I was honoured with an ‘Apple for the teacher’ Laurels award for outstanding achievement in teaching by the Royal Holloway Students’ Union.

-Currently I am a visiting lecturer on the following courses:
+Currently I am a visiting lecturer and clinical supervisor on the following courses:

 - Post Graduate Diploma in Cognitive Behavioural Therapy, CNWL, Royal Holloway University of London.